iric-soft/km/README.rst

 .. image:: https://github.com/iric-soft/km/blob/master/data/figure/doc_target_sequence.png

-* A web portal is available to assit you in the creation of your target sequences (of case 1 and 2).
+* A web portal is available to assist you in the creation of your target sequences (of case 1 and 2).

   - km-target: https://bioinfo.iric.ca/km-target/